RMGCN/RMGCN-code/README.md

 PYTHONPATH="src" python code/dbp2.0/rmgcn_main.py
 ```
 ## Acknowledgement
 We refer to some codes of the following repo: [OpenEA](https://github.com/nju-websoft/OpenEA).
+Thanks to the authors and contributors of the above project.